 Alternatively, we can naively follow the computations used to construct the Wilson interval in \eqref{eq:wilson}.
 To do so, we solve for $p$ in

 As needed, we clip $\hat{p}^*$ to zero and one when computing \eqref{plug_in_wilson}.
-This ad hoc interval, which we call the ``plug-in Wilson interval,'' presumes that $(\hat p^* - p)^2/ \text{Var}(\hat p^*)$ follows a chi-squared distribution on one degree of freedom.
+This ad hoc interval, which we call the Wilson interval using DP point estimates or Wilson-DP for short, presumes that $(\hat p^* - p)^2/ \text{Var}(\hat p^*)$ follows a chi-squared distribution on one degree of freedom.
 However, this distributional assumption is incorrect.
 Nonetheless, we evaluate the resulting interval in Section \ref{sec:sims}.
-Notably, the plug-in Wilson interval can fall outside $[0, 1]$.
+Notably, the Wilson-DP interval can fall outside $[0, 1]$.
 We show this in detail in the supplementary material.